devopsdays/devopsdays-web/content/events/2023-birmingham-uk/program/daniel-oates-lee.md

 +++

-* Why having secrets, passwords and certificates in your codebase is a bad idea (even if they"re private!)
+* Why having secrets, passwords and certificates in your codebase is a bad idea (even if they're private!)
     * How can we detect these secrets and how should we handle the secrets we find?
     * Our lessons learnt managing detection at scale and how to implement automatic checks